Hardcode3/ChessEngine/.github/pull_request_template.md

 - 🧪 Minor — Backward-compatible feature
 - 💥 Major — Breaking change
 - 🚫 None — Does not affect the public API or functionality

-## 📄 Description

-Describe the changes made and the motivation behind them.
-Include any relevant context or background information.

 ## 🗒️ Changelog Entry <!-- optional -->